-The Rutgers Geology Museum, one of the oldest collegiate geology collections in the United States, was founded by state geologist and Rutgers professor George Hammell Cook in 1872.
-Its exhibits showcase the natural history of New Jersey; focusing on geology, paleontology, and anthropology.
+The Rutgers Geology Museum, the oldest geology museum in the United States, was founded by state geologist and Rutgers professor George Hammell Cook in 1872.
+Its exhibits showcase the natural history of New Jersey, focusing on geology, paleontology, and anthropology.

 Since its opening, the museum has operated on the building's second floor, offering free tours to small groups, schools, and to the general public.
 In recent years, exhibits have been updated and programs have been developed in order to foster a learning environment suitable for children and adults alike.

 We strive to provide a wide range of unique learning experiences that will enhance our visitors understanding of the natural world.

 Learn more about what we do and our plans for the future.

 See what others are saying about the museum...

 "The museum is filled with exciting information about ancient life as well as modern day.
 I enjoy assisting visitors explore the various exhibits the museum offers and learning new things myself.
 It is a great experience to be working here."